kndahl/neulab/docs/README_out_frame.md

 plot (optional): bool
     Whether to plot the outliers or not.
 Default is False.
 ## Returns
-outliers (dictionary): A dictionary containing the Boolean mask of the DataFrame with True values where the outliers are located.
+outliers (dictionary): A dictionary of outliers.
 ## Usage
 ```python
 from neulab.Dataframe.outliers import zscore